bakerface/extends-mixin/README.md

 assert.equal(john.last, 'Doe');
 ```

-If we want to combine the mixins, we can do this:
+If we want to combine the mixins, we would typically do something like this:

 ``` javascript
 const PersonWithFirstAndLastName = canGetFirstName(canGetLastName(Person));